RetroIndieJosh/train-tilt/README.md

 ## Concept

-Get the train to the end as fast as possible.
+Deliver the cargo as quickly as possible - and as much of it as you can save.

-The train slows down if its edges touch the track.
-If it slows too much, game over!
+The train slows down if it touches the track.
+If it's too slow, game over!

-Your goal: Balance weight on the train (including your own) to get the fastest speed possible.
+Balance weight on the train (including your own) for maximum speed.

-Distance from the center matters.
+Distance from the center matters!

+What's the highest level you can reach?
+And the most boxes delivered?

 ## Controls

 - Move: A/D keys, arrows, d-pad, or left stick
 - Jump: space, key X, gamepad bottom button
-- Grab/Throw: alt, key C, gamepad left button (hold to grab)
+- Grab/Throw: alt, key C, gamepad left button (hold to grab - you will also auto-grab anything that falls on your head)
 - Pause: Esc, Pause/Start/+
 - Quit (after pausing): key Q, Back/Share/-

+## Known Issues

+You can get trapped/buried under too many boxes.
+Try jumping or grabbing and throwing to dig your way out.
+Otherwise you may have to wait and hope.

 ## Credits